 - Air Content of Fresh Portland Cement Concrete.
 The recorded air content of fresh PCC sampled and tested in accordance with this special provision. - Alkali-Silica Reactivity (ASR).
-A chemical reaction which occurs over time within PCC between highly alkaline cement paste and reactive forms of silica found in some aggregates.
+A chemical reaction that occurs over time within PCC between highly alkaline cement paste and reactive forms of silica found in some aggregates.
 In the presence of moisture, an expansive ASR gel is formed which can exert pressure within the PCC, causing random cracking and premature deterioration of the PCC.
 See subsection c.5.A of this special provision. - Correction.
 Action to eliminate a detected nonconformity.
 This could include determining and executing a specific disposition (use as-is, rework, scrap, or repair) or restoring a process to within control limits.

 - Corrective Action.
 Action to eliminate the cause of a detected nonconformity or other undesirable situation such as a repetitive process control issue, a severe or repetitive procedural violation, or a severe customer complaint, or any internal or external audit finding.
-This "action" includes identifying the extent of the nonconformity (quantity of affected product or materials, number of affected machines or instruments, etc.), containing the extent (like segregating, process interruption, personnel stand-down, etc.), correcting the nonconformity (see "Correction" above), identifying the root cause, and implementing long-term verifiable action to prevent recurrence. - Job Mix Formula (JMF).
+This "action" includes identifying the extent of the nonconformity (quantity of affected product or materials, number of affected machines or instruments, etc.), containing the extent (like segregating, process interruption, personnel stand-down, etc.), correcting the nonconformity (see "Correction" above), identifying the root cause, and implementing long-term verifiable action to prevent recurrence. - Engineer.
+The Engineer representing the local agency (City, County, or Village) for non-trunkline projects. - Job Mix Formula (JMF).
 The actual batch quantities (mixture proportions) of each constituent included in the PCC mixture, based on adjustments to the target weights attained from the mix design process necessary to optimize the PCC mixture properties. - Portland Cement Concrete Mix Design.
 The process, by which the PCC mixture performance characteristics are defined, based on selected materials, performance requirements, environmental exposure considerations, placement methods, and other factors that control the plastic and hardened properties of the PCC in efforts to produce an economical and durable product. - Preventive Action.
-Action to eliminate the cause of any potential nonconformity or other undesirable potential situation, as part of a regular continuous improvement program unrelated to a specific or repeating nonconformity (See Corrective Action). - Production Lot.
+Action to eliminate the cause of any potential nonconformity or other undesirable potential situation, as part of a regular continuous improvement program unrelated to a specific or repeating nonconformity. - Production Lot.
 A discrete quantity of PCC containing the same JMF and used for the same application as described in subsection c.5.F of this special provision. - Quality Assurance (QA).
-Activities administered by the Department dealing with acceptance of the product, including, but not limited to, materials selection, sampling, testing, fabrication inspection, and review of Contractor QC documentation.
+Activities administered by the Engineer dealing with acceptance of the product, including, but not limited to, materials selection, sampling, testing, fabrication inspection, and review of Contractor QC documentation.
 All PCC QA sampling and testing will be administered by the Engineer.
-Department administered QA is described in section d of this special provision. - Quality Control (QC).
+Engineer administered QA is described in section d of this special provision. - Quality Control (QC).
 All activities administered by the Contractor to monitor, assess, and adjust production and fabrication processes to ensure the final product will meet the specified levels of quality, including, but not limited to, training, materials selection, sampling, testing, project oversight and documentation.
 Contractor administered QC is described in section c of this special provision. - QC Action Limits.
 A range of values established by the Contractor in the QC plan that if exceeded, requires correction be taken by the Contractor to restore the continuity and uniformity of the mixture and methods in conformance with specification requirements.
 The QC action limits must not exceed the QC suspension limits. - QC Plan.
 The plan developed by the Contractor describing, in detail, all aspects of production and fabrication for the project to ensure consistent control of quality to meet specification requirements and plant certification requirements.
-Suppliers of main member bridge prestressed concrete beams must also meet the MDOT Supplier Qualification Standard for Prestressed Concrete Beams. - QC Manager.
-An employee of the Contractor responsible for developing and overseeing all aspects of QC for the project.
-This includes, but is not limited to preparing the QC plan, managing all QC personnel, communicating routinely with the production personnel to ensure quality, initiating correction, suspending operations when the process is found to be producing non-conforming materials, and preparing and submitting all necessary QC documentation to the Engineer within the specified time period.
+Suppliers of main member bridge prestressed concrete beams must also meet the MDOT Supplier Qualification Standard for